Reading & Writing Center

 - Citation Style Guides - A thorough explanation of MLA and APA citation styles, with examples

-- What is Plagiarism? - A brief powerpoint presentation aimed at basic skills students
+- What is Plagiarism? - A brief powerpoint presentation describing the basics of plagiarism

 - Academic Honesty Statement - Las Positas's policy on cheating and plagiarism

 - Student Conduct and Due Process - Explains the consequences of plagiarism